 Trust data showed that from January to July 2021, the service had 2.1 to 6.1% unexpected admissions to the neonate intensive care unit.
-This was potentially aligned to the inability to provide transitional care.
+This was potentially aligned to the inage to part of the transitional care.

 Managers and staff carried out a comprehensive programme of repeated audits to check improvement over time.